 4. The Art of Short Selling by Kathryn F. Staley

 This book is one of the best-selling books on short selling.
-The book takes a vital view of day trading and it also covers the theme of short selling from estimation as well as forensic perspective.
+The book takes a vital view of day trading and it also covers the theme of short selling from an estimation as well as forensic perspective.

-The book explains how fundamentals usually drive long term stock prices, why stocks usually get overestimated and why they remain overvalued for long periods.
+The book explains how fundamentals usually drive long-term stock prices, why stocks usually get overestimated and why they remain overvalued for long periods.

-Furthermore the book also tells about the kind of catalyst which can signal good time to day trading as well as what to look out for in fundamentals so as to discover trading opportunities.
+Furthermore, the book also tells about the kind of catalyst which can signal good time-to-day trading as well as what to look out for in fundamentals so as to discover trading opportunities.